gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 QQ-plots.

 \indent The QQ-plot of the linear model residuals from Figure \@ref(fig:Figure3-9) is extracted and enhanced it a little to make Figure \@ref(fig:Figure3-11) so we can just focus on it.
+\index{QQ-plot!interpretation of}
 We know from looking at the histogram that this is a slightly right skewed distribution.
 The QQ-plot places the observed ***standardized***^[Here this means re-scaled so that they should have similar scaling to a standard normal with mean 0 and standard deviation 1.
 This does not change the shape of the distribution but can make outlier identification